32,000 residents in Peterborough area without family doctor; 63K by 2026: report - Peterborough | Globalnews.ca

 Kumanan said there have been some “positive signals” from the province such as recent funding for some health teams and a commitment to address administrative burden.

-“But it’s time for Ontario to act urgently and provide family doctors with the support they need to continue caring for Ontarians,” he said.
+“But it’s time for Ontario to act urgently and provide family doctors with the support they need to continue caring for Ontarians,” she said.

 Comments